questdb/py-questdb-client/docs/conf.rst

 ``auto_flush_interval``
 -----------------------

-It should be noted that the ``auto_flush_interval`` does not start a timer from the point that a row is added.
-In fact, the client does not internally rely on any timers at all.

-Instead after a row is added (either via the ``row`` method or the ``dataframe`` method), the client checks if the interval has passed since the last flush.
-If it has, the client will flush the buffer.
+The `auto_flush_interval` parameter controls how long the sender's buffer can be left unflushed for after appending a new row via the :func:`Sender.row <questdb.ingress.Sender.row>` or the :func:`Sender.dataframe <questdb.ingress.Sender.dataframe>` methods.
+It is defined in milliseconds.

+Note that this parameter does *not* create a timer that counts down each time data is added.
+Instead, the client checks the time elapsed since the last flush each time new data is added.
+If the elapsed time exceeds the specified ``auto_flush_interval``, the client automatically flushes the current buffer to the database.

-To make this point clearer, consider the following example.
+Consider the following example:

 .. code-block:: python

     from questdb.ingress import Sender, TimestampNanos
     import time
     conf = "http::addr=localhost:9009;auto_flush_interval=1000;"
     with Sender.from_conf(conf) as sender:
         # row 1
-        sender.row('table1', symbols={'sym': 'AAPL'}, at=TimestampNanos.now())
+        sender.row('table1', columns={'val': 1}, at=TimestampNanos.now())
         time.sleep(60)  # sleep for 1 minute
         # row 2
-        sender.row('table1', symbols={'sym': 'AAPL'}, at=TimestampNanos.now())
+        sender.row('table2', columns={'val': 2}, at=TimestampNanos.now())

-In this example above, "row 1" will not be flushed for a whole minute, until "row 2" is added and the ``auto_flush_interval`` limit of 1 second is exceeded, causing both "row 1" and "row 2" to be flushed.
+In this example above, "row 1" will not be flushed for a whole minute, until "row 2" is added and the ``auto_flush_interval`` limit of 1 second is exceeded, causing both "row 1" and "row 2" to be flushed together.

-If you need consistent flushing at specific intervals, you should implement your own timer-based logic.
+If you need consistent flushing at specific intervals, you should set ``auto_flush_interval=off`` and implement your own timer-based logic.
 The :ref:`sender_advanced` documentation should help you.

 .. _sender_conf_buffer: